 All MCU students must fulfill, at a minimum, the required clinical experiences for at least 24 months under the supervision of a Midwives College of Utah (MCU) approved preceptor.
-Students must complete all phases of clinical experience in subsequent order and must be enrolled in the appropriate phase of study.
+Students must complete all phases of clinical experiences in subsequent order and be enrolled in the appropriate study phase.
 All clinical experiences must be logged on MCU Clinical Experience log forms and will be submitted via the clinical practicum courses.